-START: time hh:mm or

-rise +/-hh:mm or set +/-hh:mm

-DUTY: always or

-ON hh:mm OFF hh:mm

-END: time hh:mm or

-rise +/-hh:mm or set +/-hh:mm
+START: time hh:mm or rise +/-hh:mm set +/-hh:mm or DUTY: always or ON hh:mm OFF hh:mm END: time hh:mm or rise +/-hh:mm set +/-hh:mm or

-Each block defines a single continuous recording period between its START and END times if DUTY is always, or a series of smaller periods if DUTY is on that repeat between the START and END times.
+Each block defines a single continuous recording period between its START and END times (if DUTY is always), or a series of smaller non-continuous duty cycles (if DUTY is ON and OFF) that repeat between the START and END times.
 The combination of all the duty cycles and recording periods generated by all the blocks makes up the daily recording schedule.